 The members of the nomination and remuneration committee during the year were: Eugene Fung (Chairman) and Paul Reading.
 The committee operates pursuant to a nomination and remuneration committee charter.
-The nomination and remuneration committee is responsible for various aspects of remuneration and nomination, including the review of the managing director and board members at least annually.
+The nomination and remuneration committee is responsible for various aspects of remuneration and nomination, including the review of the Managing Director and board members at least annually.

-On an annual basis, the Nomination and Remuneration Committee reviews the performance of the managing director against qualitative and quantitative criteria, which include profit performance, other financial measures and achievement of the company's strategic objectives as disclosed on pages 12 and 13.
-During the 2014 financial year, the managing director's performance was reviewed in accordance with the process specified.
+On an annual basis, the nomination and remuneration committee reviews the performance of the Managing Director against qualitative and quantitative criteria, which include profit performance, other financial measures and achievement of the Company's strategic objectives as disclosed on page 14 and 15 of this Annual Report.
+During the 2015 financial year, the Managing Director's performance was reviewed in accordance with the process specified.

-The company maintains a performance evaluation process which measures other senior executives against previously agreed Key Performance Indicators as disclosed on page 13.
-The process is performed formally once a year and took place for each senior executive during the 2014 financial year.
+The Company maintains a performance evaluation process which measures other Senior Executives against previously agreed Key Performance Indicators as disclosed on page 15 in this Annual Report.
+The process is performed formally once a year and took place for each senior executive during the 2015 financial year.

-STRUCTURE THE BOARD TO ADD VALUE
+PRINCIPLE 2: STRUCTURE THE BOARD TO ADD VALUE